jakovm47/jakovm47/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 💻 Below are repositories with all the apps I worked on along with URL of each app for you to try it!
+- 💻 Below are repositories with all the apps I worked on along with URL of each app for you to try it !